 About Flower Essences

-Flower essences (or flower remedies) emphasize and leverage the fundamental energetics and vibrations of the flowers used in their creation.
+Flower essences emphasize and leverage the fundamental energetics and vibrations of the flowers used in their creation.
 They represent a most subtle form of vibrational therapy.

-There is a wealth of information available on the folklore, associations, and energetics of plants and flowers.
-Honestly, the only thing likely to limit the available associations is your imagination!
+There is also a wealth of information available on the folklore, associations, and energetics of plants and flowers that can inform their potential and their “story.”

 I often find that the flower I am most excited to see is the very flower whose essence supports what I need the most.